Twin Perspectives

 An Oxford Day Trip

 Oxford offers a brilliant mix of high-end shopping, alongside independent and boutique stores.
-In and amongst the Whistles, Hobbs and Jack Wills stores, you will also find dozens of antique map and print shops.
+Alongside the impressive Westgate Shopping centre, you will also find dozens of independent shops, including antique map and print shops.
 I once spent an entire day exploring just these (in fact, two typography prints now sit proudly above my desk as a result of this).

 Perhaps one of the most famous antique print and map stores is Sanders, housed within a 16th century building on the High Street.
 Look down and you can see the cellar below through the floorboards.